How to find a risk management consultant

 Draft a project plan.
 What will we achieve by hiring this expert?
 How long will it take to implement all this?
 How many people will I need?
 Do I have budget and management support for it?
 How much will it cost?

 Look around close at hand for assistance.
 Is there anyone in your organization or network with the expertise?
 Or refer you to someone who does?

 Narrow down the list to a few people who appear to have the skills, then interview them.
 Ask them what their approach would be.
 Ask them if they have the skills as defined in your ToR and ask them for evidence of their experience in the form of examples, referees, etc. People will often be keen to say that they can do things to get the job, so you must check with referees.
-They may have done a similar task, but to what quality standards and how did they resolve issues came up?
+They may have done a similar task, but to what quality standards, and how did they resolve issues?

-Review, adjust, and agree the scope and deliverables with your chosen SME(s).
+Review, adjust, and agree on the scope and deliverables with your chosen SME(s).
 Then commence the project.

 Or, you could just email your statement of requirements to me at firstname.lastname@example.org and I'll be happy to help out.